 How strong is your company’s outreach strategy?
 Are you leaving a memorable impression or is your approach deemed insignificant by leads?
 Let us know your thoughts in the Comments below.

-To learn more about using effective outreach strategies to connect and support your database, download our eBook, "How South Florida Sales Directors Develop Scalable, Predictable Revenue Growth."
+To learn more about using effective outreach strategies to connect and support your database, watch our webinar recording on "How to Use LinkedIn Social Selling to Attract Great Clients and Grow Revenue."